MarkusEggerInc/CODEFrameworkDocs/Index.md

-# This Site Has Moved!

-Due to CodePlex shutting down, this site has moved.
-For the latest and greatest about CODE Framework, beyond the information and versions provided here, check out [http://www.codemag.com/framework](http://www.codemag.com/framework).
-After October 1st, 2017, no updates will be added to CodePlex.
-Instead, this project will be maintained on the aforementioned site.

 # CODE Framework Documentation
 ## Articles
 We are in the process of writing a whole series of [Articles](Articles)(Articles) which will be published in CODE Magazine.
 Check out the [Articles](Articles)(Articles) page for more information.